bbauska/BI-JS-for-webdev/README.md

 You will learn about the basics of JavaScript programming, including the syntax, data, types and variables.
 You will also set up your development environment to get started with writing  your own JavaScript code.
-By the end of this lesson,  you will have a solid understanding of the basics of JavaScript programming.
-And you will be able to create simple JavaScript programs.
+By the end of this lesson, you will have a solid understanding of the basics of JavaScript programming.</p>
+<pAnd you will be able to create
+simple JavaScript programs.
 You will also be ready to move on to more advanced topics like JavaScript development.
 Whether you are a complete beginner or have some programming experience, this lesson will provide you with a solid foundation in JavaScript programming.
-See you in the next lesson.
+See you in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-3">1.3 Introduction to JavaScript (5:33)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->